Requirements for a Legally Valid Will in Florida

 Wills and Probate in Florida

-As the testator, the person creating the will, you can choose anyone eligible under Florida law to become your estate’s executor, also known as a personal representative.
-The testator is responsible for directing the allocation of assets and may also set up trusts for asset management.
+As the testator (the person creating the will), you can choose anyone eligible under Florida law to become your estate’s executor (also known as a personal representative).
+The testator is responsible for directing asset allocation and may also set up trusts for asset management.

 In 2019, Governor DeSantis signed the Florida Electronic Wills Act into law, which allows individuals in Florida to execute their will electronically using online notarization legally.